Blog: The Mido Watch Company

 The case backs of these Mido Multifort watches do not bear the FB-key Borgel trademark used by the Tauberts at the time.
 They were stamped "BRIT PAT 385509".
 British patent 385509, an extract from which is shown here, was the British version of the Swiss patent for Taubert's waterproof Decagonal case and is proof of their origin.
 Presumably, like many other manufacturers, Mido didn't want to reveal that the cases were not their own manufacture.
 Perhaps because they were an early, possibly the first, adopter of the Decagonal case, or as a quid-pro-quo for organising the New York tests, they were able to wring this concession from Taubert, who usually insisted on stamping all cases with the FB-key mark, such as those supplied to Movado and West End.

 In later Mido watches, the word "Vacuum" is stamped in the watch case back, a trademark the Tauberts adopted in the mid-1950s.
 See the section Taubert, Manufacture Vacuum for more details.

-Later Mido case backs didn't even have this explicit reference to Taubert, simply referring to "Modele Depose" (Registered Design) and "Brevet Depose" (Registered Patent) - which must be a reference to the Taubert patent, because they still had the distinctive 10 flats of the Taubert Decagonal case.
+Later Mido case backs didn't even have this explicit reference to Taubert, simply referring to "Modele Depose" (Registered Design) and "Brevet Depose" (Registered Patent) - which must be a reference to the Taubert patent, because the case backs still had the distinctive 10 flats of the Taubert Decagonal case.

 Copyright © David Boettcher 2005 - 2023 all rights reserved.
 This page updated August 2023.
 W3CMVS.
 Back to the top of the page.